- Millions of people in the US alone suffer with specific phobias, or severe irrational fears of a given thing, place, or circumstance.

 Their study “Medial prefrontal cortex stimulation accelerates therapy response of exposure therapy in acrophobia” involved analyzing approximately 40 participants with a significant fear of heights.
-These individuals were subjected to great heights in two different sessions; except they didn’t really climb to the top of a tower or make their way to the rooftop of a tall building, similar experiences were instead created through a virtual reality headset.
+These individuals were exposed to great heights in two different virtual reality sessions: they climbed to the top of a tower and made their way to the rooftop of a tall building with their VR headset in place.
 According to Herrmann, it didn’t make a difference whether the environment was real or not.
-“The people feel actual fear in a virtual reality—although they know that they are not really in a dangerous situation,” he says.
+“The people feel actual fear in a virtual reality—although they know that they are not really in a dangerous situation,” he told NeuroscienceNews.

 The scientists stimulated one group of participants’ frontal lobes for 20 minutes before subjecting them to the virtual reality world, while they only administered a pseudo stimulation on the remaining subjects.
-This led to the discovery that, “all participants benefit considerably from the therapy in virtual reality and the positive effects of the intervention are still clearly visible even after three months,” says Herrmann.
+This led to the discovery that all participants benefited significantly from the virtual reality stimulations.
 Furthermore, the team found that stimulating the frontal lobe accelerated the therapy response.
 In summary, transcranial magnetic stimulation proved to effectively treat patients with a severe fear of heights.

 What about other phobia sufferers?
 Would it help these individuals as well?
 While we don’t yet know that answer, Herrmann and the rest of the research team plan to find it.
 They hope to conduct another virtual reality study in the near future, but this time for those who suffer with arachnophobia: or the extreme fear of spiders.

 Würzburg University (2017, September 14).
 Magnetic Fields to Alleviate Anxiety.
 NeuroscienceNews.
 Retrieved September 14, 2017 from http://neurosciencenews.com/magnetic-field-anxiety-7485/